flancian/garden/promnesia-howto.md

   - On Windows: unsure.
 I have a Windows install so I might give it a try soon and report back; [[let me know]] if you are interested and I'll prioritize this.
 - Configure the local process.
   - `promnesia config` to seed a config in `.config/promnesia/config.py`
-  - Edit to your liking (more details and a minimum example to come).
+  - Edit to your liking.
+I started from [[promnesia example config]].
 - Start the local process.
   - `promnesia serve`
 - Configure the periodic indexer.
   - Add a [[cronjob]] that runs `promnesia index`.
 I run mine every X minutes.
 - Enjoy!

-Thoughts / asides:
+## Thoughts / asides:

 - It might be good to just make optional dependencies default, so that `pip3 install --user promnesia` suffices?
-- I got this exception when trying to run promnesia after updating my config, unsure what's wrong as of yet.
+- I got this exception when trying to run promnesia after updating my config:
   - `AssertionError: /home/flancian/.local/share/promnesia/promnesia.sqlite`
+  - It was because I had forgotten to run the indexer :)
+- Merging auto and guess in the config does sound like a good idea (as per the comment in the [[promnesia example config]]h.